 Celebrating 7 Years of Growth

-This blog post was written by Bend Soap Company co-owner, Marilee Johnson.
+This blog post was written by Bend Soap Company co-founder, Marilee Johnson.

 It’s not that we want to get bigger and bigger in order to become some massive corporation.